How to quickly help a child with a dry cough. How can you treat dry cough in children? Possible complications of barking cough in children

 The most common causes of dry cough in a child are as follows:

-• Foreign body in the airway
+• Foreign body in respiratory tract

 • Smoking in the presence of a child

-• Heart disease
+• Heart diseases

 • Pleurisy